 Consent for information sharing and referral: I (name) consent to the collection, use and sharing of my personal information under Part 5A of the Family Violence Protection Act 2008.
-I understand that my information may be shared without consent if there is a serious threat to myself or another individual's life, health, safety or welfare.
-I also understand that my information may be shared without consent if it is relevant for assessing or managing risks to a child victim survivor of family v iolence, or to promote the safety or wellbeing of a child or young person.
-(Note where your information n may be shared without your consent, we will endeavour to consult with you on your views and in nform you if this occurs).
-Signature Date Name (print) Date Worker Signature Date Worker (print) Date Verbal Consent obtained 'Yes' □ Date Please indicate your preferred contact method: Mail: Email: Would you prefer to be called from a private Phone / Text: number? □ Yes □ No What is the best day and time for us to call?
-A message left with an authorised/safe person for you to return the call: Authorised person contact details: (full name, relationship, telephone:)
+I understand that my information may be shared without consent if there is a serious threat to myself or and ther individual's life, health, safety or welfare.
+I also understand that my information may be shar ed without consent if it is relevant for assessing or managing risks to a child victim survivor of family v riolence, or to promote the safety or wellbeing of a child or young person.
+(Note where your information on may be shared without your consent, we will endeavour to consult with you on your views and in nform you if this occurs).
+Signature Date Name (print) Date Worker Signature Date Worker (print) Date Verbal Consent obtained 'Yes' □ Date Please indicate your preferred contact method: Mail: Email: Would you prefer to be called from a private Phone / Text: Would you prefer to be called from a private number?
+Phone / Text: • Phone / Text: What is the best day and time for us to call? number? number? □ Yes □ No What is the best day and time for us to call? number? ☐ Yes ☐ No you to return the call: What is the best day and time for us to call?
+A message left with an authorised/safe person for number? ☐ Yes ☐ No you to return the call: